cobuildlab/cobuildlab-web/src/pages/blog/software-testing.md

 Testing is a phase in the software development process.
 But how necessary is to guarantee good results?
 That’s the main reason for this article.
-And also give you facts, examples, methods, and information about **software testing** for you can use it when it has been necessary.
+And also give you facts, examples, methods, and information about **software testing** you could use when it would be necessary.

 <title-2>It´s time to know what is software testing?</title-2>